-Operating 21 hour round-trip cruises from Stockholm, with a night on board through the Stockholm Archipelago.
-Birka also operates some one-off multiple day cruises in the Baltic Sea for special events (e.g. Christmas).
-Also note that Birka Cruises is owned by the same company as Eckerölinjen and Eckerö Line.
+Defunct as of July 2020.
+Operated 21 hour round-trip cruises from Stockholm, with a night on board through the Stockholm Archipelago.
+Birka also operated some one-off multiple day cruises in the Baltic Sea for special events (e.g. Christmas).
+Also note that Birka Cruises was/is owned by the same company as Eckerölinjen and Eckerö Line.

 - Stockholm Archipelago (round trip / "cruise")

 A German ferry company linking the north coast of Germany (Rostock and Puttgarden) to Denmark (Gedser and Rødby) with multiple modern and moderately-sized roll-on roll-off passenger ferries.

 Żegluga Gdańska operates smaller ferries throughout Northern Poland, as well as into Russian Kaliningrad.